classic-addon-manager/addons/README.md

 This repository contains addon declarations used by Classic Addon Manager to catalogue and install addons.
 As a player on ArcheAge Classic you do not need to interact with this repository in any way, the Classic Addon Manager is all you need.

+### Addon descriptions
+---
+Classic Addon Manager will replace your addon's YAML description field when viewed in the browser if you push a file named `README.md` to the root directory of your addon's repository.

+It supports most markdown elements and should faithfully recreate your README when viewed.

 ### How to publish your addon
+---

 Start by forking this repository and cloning it to your machine.